openstack/futurist/doc/source/features.rst

 * A :py:class:`.futurist.periodics.PeriodicWorker` that can use the previously mentioned executors to run asynchronous work periodically in parallel or synchronously.
-It does this by executing arbitary functions/methods that have been decorated with the :py:func:`.futurist.periodics.periodic` decorator according to a internally maintained schedule (which itself is based on the `heap`_ algorithm).
+It does this by executing arbitrary functions/methods that have been decorated with the :py:func:`.futurist.periodics.periodic` decorator according to a internally maintained schedule (which itself is based on the `heap`_ algorithm).